 So if you can’t fully impose your rules and guidelines on your network, try making it easier and cheaper for them to do their marketing your way – provide them with an online Local Marketing Hub.
 Anything that makes their lives easier will nearly always result in positive behaviour, and once they are used to using your templates they very rarely go back to their ‘old ways’.

 Use your superior marketing techniques ON the network

-Your network of dealers, sales outlets or franchisees operates on what we call the Frontline.
-The Frontline is the transactional end of the customers’ journey and the network of local businesses that delivers here are also your brand’s ambassadors.
+Your network of local partners, whether branches, retailers, dealers, franchisees or affiliates operates on what we call your frontline.
+Your frontline is the transactional end of the customers’ journey and the network of local businesses that delivers here are also your brand’s ambassadors.

 Most brands are only as strong as the people representing them, which is why it’s absolutely essential that you engage with your network in the same way that you engage with your customers.
 Communications with your network must be well considered and ON BRAND too - don’t just tell them to do something, explain why it’s an important part of the brand-building process.
 Remember they aren’t as marketing-savvy as you.

 We’ve seen a number of ways that brand asset management can be done.